halbux/sparselizard/README_GET_STARTED.md

         press enter.
 Now you have a finer solution!
 Since the solution is a mechanical displacement you might want to see the deflection in 3D by double clicking in the middle of the window then selecting 'View vector display' >> 'Displacement' with factor 1.
+    - In case you see strange lighting effects double click in the middle of the window then select 'All view options' at the bottom of the box that appeared, go to the 'Color' tab and untick the 'Enable lighting' box.